cepharum/hitchy/docs-source/api/plugins.md

    The approved role of a plugin will be exposed as property `$role` of its API.

+This pattern is beneficial in plugins dynamically adopting their behaviour to an application's actual context.
+For example, a plugin may inspect list of available plugins and decide to replace some particular plugin unless application doesn't depend on that plugin at all.

 ### Uniquity

-A plugin's role must be unique in context of a single application.

-Thus, in a single application you can't have two plugins claiming same role except for one situation: A plugin's dynamic role is accepted over always preferred over some other plugin claiming same role statically, only.
-This is meant to have a plugin inspecting all the available plugins and deciding to provide a superior implementation to be used in preference.
+A plugin's [approved role](#static-vs-dynamic-vs-approved) must be unique in context of a single application.
+Thus, in a single application you can't have two plugins claiming same role to be approved.

 ## Basic File Layout